Children, sitting in a learning centre, with books.

 Contact us

 Another way to support Indigenous libraries is to advocate for them.
-If you share stories about the important work of these libraries, and highlight their role in supporting Indigenous education and preserving Indigenous culture, then it will help raise awareness about the importance of ongoing support.
+Share stories about the important work of these libraries.
+Highlight their role in supporting Indigenous education and preserving Indigenous culture.
+This will help raise awareness about the importance of ongoing support.

 Community members discussing how to promote reading and writing skills in their isolated BC community.